aeriaframework/docs/docs/aeria/validation.md

 # Validation

-Runtime validation of data is possible in Aeria using functions exposed in the public API.
-These same functions are used internally when validating documents before insertion, so validation errors will consistently have the same type throughout your application.
+Runtime validation of data is occurs in Aeria when a [contract]() is set to a route, when a document is being inserted from a builtin function, or with the use of functions from the public API.
 [Validators](#validator) are helper functions that will return both the inferred type of the given schema and a validation function.

 ::: tip INFO
 Input data sent to routes is validated differently through [Contracts](/aeria/contracts).
 If you are looking to validate the query or the payload of a route, you are looking for contracts instead.